StreamElements/docs/docs/chatbot/commands/default/quote.md

 ---
 id: quote
+description: Learn how to use the !quote command in StreamElements chatbot to add, remove, and display memorable quotes from your Twitch chat.
+Engage your community by saving and sharing their best moments.
+keywords:
+  - quote command
+  - add quote
+  - remove quote
+  - display quotes
+  - memorable moments
+  - chat engagement
 tags:
   - chatbot
   - commands
 ---

 # !quote

 The `!quote` command is used to add, remove, and display quotes in the chat.